So you have decided to try and join the wild world of yachting!

-Where to go?
+Where to dockwalk?

-Dockwalking can be tricky at times, especially if you are not legal to work in the country you plan on doing it.
-Make sure you know the laws and rules about the country you plan on dockwalking in.
+Dockwalking can be tricky at times, especially if you are not legal to work in the country you want to go.
+If you are not American in the USA, it can be risky dockwalking.

 If this is the case, don’t try to sneak in.
 There are cameras everywhere watching you, if you get caught it won’t help your chances of getting hired and they could call the police.

-Plan your dockwalking accordingly, you want to be efficient and not backtrack.
+Also, be sure to plan your dockwalking accordingly, you want to be efficient and not backtrack.

-It’s also a good idea to think of smaller marinas, not everyone is going to go.
+It’s also a good idea to think of smaller marinas not everyone is going to go.
 There might not be as many boats, but there won’t be as many people dockwalking as well.

 When trying to get a job on a yacht, you need to be creative and think outside the box.
 Don’t just do what everyone else is doing.
-Make yourself standout.

-Now that we have talked about what you should be doing when you dockwalk.
-Let’s talk about things you should avoid when dockwalking.
+Now that we have talked about what you should be doing when you dockwalk, let’s talk about things you should avoid when dockwalking.